RauldeQueirozMendes/VSDataset/README.md

     </tbody>
 </table>

 The SD choices take into account the expected displacement values that the robot must perform during the VS. In this way, the images obtained from a high SD help the network to understand the resulting changes in the image space when a large displacement is made by the robot.
 The instances obtained from a low SD enable the reduction of the error between the reference image and the current one when they are very close, for a good precision in steady state.
 The mean SD values help the network to reason during most of the VS execution.
-Two dataset instance examples and their respective labels are illustrated in Fig. ().
+Two dataset instance examples and their respective labels are illustrated in the following figure:

 > Instance examples from the VS dataset.
 Generated from a Gaussian distribution with mean in the reference pose **_[x, y, z, α, β, γ]: (0.228m, 0.344m, 0.532m, 175.8<sup>o</sup>, -5.5<sup>o</sup>, 90.0<sup>o</sup>)_** - Source: Author.